Creator / Patrick McManus

 set in an even more fictionalized modern-day Blight; the sheriff protagonist's elderly father is essentially an Author Avatar

 .
-The series has been officially concluded, and McManus has announced on his own webpage that he now considers himself essentially retired.
+The series has been officially concluded, and McManus has announced on his (now defunct) webpage that he now considers himself essentially retired.

 His work contains examples of:

 - Bungling Inventor: Crazy Eddie Muldoon is a kid version of this.

 - Captain Ersatz: Not of anyone famous, but of the people he grew up with.